PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Related Work

 \subsection{Linear Models for Long-term Time Series Forecasting}

-While Transformer-based models have been extensively studied for time series forecasting, their effectiveness remains a subject of debate.
-Recent works have demonstrated that simple linear models can outperform Transformer-based approaches~\cite{xu2024cyclenet,lin2024sparsetsf}.
-DLinear~\cite{zeng2023transformers} proposes a one-layer linear model and demonstrates the effectiveness of simple architectures in LTSF.
-Both FITS~\cite{xu2023fits} and SparseTSF~\cite{lin2024sparsetsf} adopt lightweight designs with minimal model parameters, with FITS employing complex-valued neural networks and SparseTSF utilizing the sparse forecasting technique.
-Furthermore, CycleNet~\cite{xu2024cyclenet} explicitly models periodic patterns to capture cyclical dependencies in time series data.
+While Transformers have been extensively studied for LSTF, their effectiveness remains debatable.
+Recent works have demonstrated that simple linear models can outperform Transformer-based approaches~\citep{xu2024cyclenet,ni2024mixture} DLinear~\citep{zeng2023transformers} proposes a one-layer linear model and demonstrates the effectiveness of simple architectures in LTSF.
+Both FITS~\citep{xu2023fits} and SparseTSF~\citep{lin2024sparsetsf} adopt lightweight designs, with FITS employing complex-valued neural networks and SparseTSF utilizing the sparse forecasting technique.
+Furthermore, CycleNet~\citep{xu2024cyclenet} explicitly models periodic patterns to capture cyclical dependencies in time series data.
+FreqMoE~\citep{liu2025freqmoe} introduces frequency decomposition to handle multiple periodicities implicitly.
 These lightweight models, despite the risk of oversimplifying complex temporal patterns, achieve high forecasting accuracy, raising questions about the effectiveness of Transformers for LSTF.
-In this paper, we address this question by enhancing the Transformer with Periodic-Nested Group Attention, which achieves state-of-the-art performance compared to existing approaches.
+In this paper, we address this by enhancing the Transformer with Periodic-Nested Group Attention, achieving state-of-the-art performance.